 A feral cat is a cat who has either never had any contact with humans or whose contact with humans has diminished over time.
 Feral cats are fearful of people and survive on their own outdoors.

 Robinson’s Rescue can spay/neuter a feral cat who has been brought to our clinic in a humane trap (see left photo).
 All feral cats must be in a humane trap to be accepted for surgery.
-If you do not own a humane trap, you can rent one from Robinson’s Rescue for a $60 refundable deposit.
-We currently have a waiting list to rent feral traps, please call or email the clinic to get placed on the waiting list.
+If you do not own a humane trap, you can rent one from Robinson’s Rescue for a $100 refundable deposit.
+Please call or email the clinic to find out more about renting a humane trap.

 We are currently taking feral cats Tuesday, Wednesday, and Thursday only.
 Please follow us on Facebook for any updates.
 Please remember feral cats are on a first come/first serve basis.

 We ask that you email the clinic at firstname.lastname@example.org by noon the day before you plan to drop off to expedite the curbside check in process.
 Please remember feral cats are on a first come/first serve basis.
-If you do not contact the clinic the day before to schedule, you will be instructed to pull to the front of the building to fill out paperwork.
+If you do not contact the clinic the day before to schedule, you will be instructed to pull around the front of the building to fill out paperwork.
 Please be patient, as this may take some time.